scalabridge/website/code-of-conduct.md

 ## Credits

 Adapted from and/or inspired by multiple successful Codes of Conduct, including:
+- The Scala Code of Conduct
 - BridgeFoundry Code of Conduct
 - Rust Code of Conduct
 - The Node.js Policy on Trolling
 - The Contributor Covenant v1.4.0